diek/function_blog/python_functions.md

 # CREATING A FUNCTION - Part 1
 For many of you python code was a series of code statements, with the highest level of organization being a code block.
 This script would be saved in a py file, becoming a python module.

 Python provides some flexibility on the approach to solving a challenge.
 One route is the function.
+Functions can be combined and used to create powerful programs, even without the use of object oriented programming.

 ## Three Python Terms